SSappy/deep_learning_epfl/project1/README.md

     * nnmodel.py : class defining a neural network model.
     * conv_models.py : contains the convolutional neural network models used in this project.

+    * notebooks : folder containing jupyter notebook files with the approach that we followed

     * utils : folder containing utility classes
         * loading.py : functions to load the data-set and save objects.
         * cross_validation.py : functions to do cross validation to select models.